What is the minimum age for students?

 What instruments do you teach?

-Our gifted instructors teach a wide range of music genres on a variety of instruments, including guitar (electric and acoustic), banjo, cello, dobro, fiddle/violin, flute, recorder, harp, mandolin, bass (electric and acoustic), piano, ukulele, saxophone, and voice.
+Our instructors teach a wide range of music genres on a variety of instruments, including guitar (electric and acoustic), banjo, cello, dobro, fiddle/violin, flute, recorder, harp, mandolin, bass, drums, (electric and acoustic), piano, ukulele, saxophone, clarinet, and voice.

-A trial lesson is the first lesson a student takes at 317 Main.
+If you’re unsure, you can always start by taking a trial lesson.
 The purpose of a trial lesson is for the teacher to assess the musician’s level of interest and commitment, and to determine if the lesson will be a good fit for both student and teacher.
 Payment for this lesson is due at the time of the lesson.
 After the initial lesson, the student may choose to continue for the remainder of the current session.
 Payment for continued lessons is due at the time of scheduling.
 317 Main reserves the right to honor teachers’ considerations in any teaching situation.
+Our Director of Music Education, Chris Moore is also happy to help potential students find the right fit.
+Please contact him at email@example.com

 Do you rent instruments?